 MEDICAL MANAGEMENT OF RADIOLOGICAL CASUALTIES, FOURTH EDITION

-The July 2013 handbook provides concise supplemental reading material for the Medical Effects of Ionizing Radiation (MEIR) Course.
+This handbook provides concise supplemental reading material for the Medical Effects of Ionizing Radiation (MEIR) Course.
 The 3.75- by 5.5-inch, spiral-bound, laminated handbook fits readily in a pocket.
 It provides tabs to topics that include acute radiation syndrome, biodosimetry, skin injury, internal contamination, psychological support, delayed effects, and decontamination.
 Charts and photos provide at-a-glance detail.
 The information was prepared by Ronald E. Goans, PhD, MD, and edited by the AFRRI Military Medical Operations staff.
 The handbook is designed to be used by emergency responders and medical professionals who may have minimal knowledge of the effects of ionizing radiation on the human body.
-The Fourth Edition also is available free of charge as a PDF file via the link below.
+This edition is also available free of charge as a PDF file via the link below.

 - Downloadable PDF